adamjorr/thesis-2015/README.md

-This is a collection of scripts suitable for estimating the evolutionary age of genes. (and recreating my honors thesis)
+This is a collection of scripts suitable for estimating the evolutionary age of genes (and recreating my 2015 honors thesis).

 Download the data, then run the appropriate scripts to perform the desired analyses